haripradeep18/audio_subtitle/README.md

-# OCR Flask app
+# convert subtitle to audio
-A simple flask app that takes an image as input and returns the text within it.
+A simple flask app that takes an srt file as input and returns the audio(.mp3) within it.

 ## Install python packages
-- pytessract
 - flask
+- pydub
-- OpenCv
+- gTTS
-- Pillow
+- gTTS-token

 ## Use
   - Run the application